-While we are here on Earth, each of us has a unique life, and we are here to learn different lessons about living as a human being.
-However, we are so much more that just this physical body and mind that most of us relate to.
-And this becomes very apparent when we begin to seek out our true nature.
-By becoming an observer to our own life, we can come to the conclusion that we are not this human being, but we are something more, something greater than this body and mind.
+We are here on earth at this time to experience contrast and to learn what it is to live life as a human being.
+However, in reality, we are so much more than just this body and mind that most of us relate to as ‘I’ or ‘Me.’
+But this only becomes apparent when we begin to seek out our true nature.
+We can begin this process of understanding ourselves by becoming an observer to our own life, and if we are studious we will come to the conclusion that we are something much greater than what we currently see and feel.

 Below I have listed some ways in which seekers of self-knowledge can learn more about their true spiritual nature.
-See if you can relate to any, or a few, or all of them.
-I would love to hear what other ways you use to connect to your spiritual-self.
+See if you can relate to any, a few, or all of them.
+I would love to hear what other ways you use to connect to your spiritual self.

 Watching a baby shows that they naturally breathe deeply, with their stomach inflating as they inhale and deflating when they exhale.
-They have not yet taken on the stresses, fears, and worries that we accumulate as we age on our journey in life.
+They have not yet taken on the stresses, fears, and worries that accumulate as we age throughout life.
 This results in our breath becoming shallower, and in extreme cases restricted to just the upper chest cavity and throat.
-Incomplete breathing deprives the body of sufficient life-giving Prana (the universal energy which flows in currents in and around the body) and is absolutely needs for a healthy life experience.
+Incomplete breathing deprives the body of sufficient life-giving Prana (the universal energy which flows in currents in and around the body) and which is absolutely necessary for a healthy life experience.

-When facing fears, doubts, uncertainty or anything that causes the body stress, the breath becomes restricted and this limits the feelings we can access associated with the perceived stress.
-Fatigue, anxiety, depression, and tension can be alleviated by standing back for a moment and breathing deeply in a relaxed manner, which helps to reattach the emotions to the body and mind.
+When facing fears, doubts, uncertainty, or anything that causes the body stress, the breath becomes restricted and this limits the feelings we can access.
+Fatigue, anxiety, depression, and tension can take over.
+However, they can be alleviated by standing back for a moment and breathing deeply in a relaxed manner, which helps to reattach the emotions to the body and minds.
 This allows for appropriate responses to the immediate situation rather than habitual reactions of locking the emotions up into the cellular structures of the body.

-The absence of Prana, over time, causes the flow of energy in our bodies to become restricted, blocked or stagnant, which causes physical, emotional, and mental dis-ease.
-As previously touched on, full use of the breath is very therapeutic for our mind, body and emotional well-being.
+The absence of Prana, over time, causes the flow of energy in our bodies to become restricted, blocked, or stagnant, which leads to physical, emotional, and mental dis-ease.
+As previously touched on, full use of the breath is very therapeutic for our mind, body, and emotional well-being.
 It is our breath that allows us to journey deeper into our body and mind to re-establish the harmonious flow of energy.
-This stable flow of energy allows us access a strength and power that we may not even realize we possess to create balance, harmony, and health in our life.
+This stable flow of energy allows us to access strength and power that we may not even realize we possess, to create balance, harmony, and health in our lives.

-By relaxing the mind and focusing the intent on stillness and nothingness, the brain can relax and rejuvenate for the duration of the meditation, giving it a much-needed rest from the otherwise constant activity that it is involved in.
+By relaxing the mind and focusing the intent on stillness, the brain can relax and rejuvenate for the duration of the meditation, giving it a much-needed rest from the otherwise constant activity that it is involved in.
 The actual physical gray matter of the brain has been shown to soften and become more flexible in those who practice regularly.
-As the mind let’s go of its worries, fears, and commitments it will also allow the body to let go and be at peace.
+As the mind lets go of its worries, fears, and commitments it will also allow the body to let go and be at peace.

 Many styles and philosophies on meditation have been taught throughout the ages in many schools.
-Each school has their own unique instructions and insights to their practice.
-However, the central theme is always the same- to place awareness within the body, and the thoughts, and remain in the present moment!
+Each school has its own unique instructions and insights about how to practice.
+However, the central theme is always the same- to place awareness within the body, and observe the thoughts, and remain ‘conscious’ in the present moment.
 This can be achieved in whatever way works best for each of us.
 Some people prefer to sit cross-legged, while others lie down or walk around.

-This is further training the mind to be able to concentrate for longer and longer periods of time thus avoiding the time lost through distractions when trying to complete any task.
-Improved concentration and focused attention to detail during any endeavor will ensure a better-quality completion of any task at hand.
-A greater sense of satisfaction with the outcome will be achieved compared to if the mind was wandering around freely giving attention to any unwelcome distracting thoughts that may arise.
+Mindfulness trains the mind to be able to concentrate for longer and longer periods of time, thus avoiding the time lost through distractions when trying to complete any task.
+Improved concentration and focused attention to detail during any endeavor ensure a better-quality completion of any task.
+A greater sense of satisfaction with outcomes will be achieved compared to if the mind was wandering around freely giving attention to any unwelcomed and distracting thoughts.

 The mind can be considered a muscle in the respect that a concentrated effort to maximize each of their potentials is required for both to excel in either concentration or sports.